knottwill/sesame-finetune/blog.md

 # How to Finetune Sesame AI's Speech Model in New Languages and Voices.

-Sesame AI recently stirred up a lot hype with their open source ultra-realistic [conversational speech model](https://www.sesame.com/research/crossing_the_uncanny_valley_of_voice#demo), but they did not open source their training code and it only comes in a handful of english voices.
-The point of this blog is to teach you how to finetune it on new languages and voices.
+Sesame AI recently stirred up a lot hype with their open source ultra-realistic [conversational speech model (CSM)](https://www.sesame.com/research/crossing_the_uncanny_valley_of_voice#demo), but they did not open source their training code and it only comes in a handful of english voices.
+This blog will teach you how to finetune it on new languages and voices.

-Examples
-- French:
-- Spanish:

 Specifically, you will learn:
-- (Theory).
+- How the model works.
 - How to prepare a finetuning dataset.
 - How to sweep finetuning hyperparameters (using Optuna).
 - How to actually finetune the model.